kkarpieszuk/Editor-Box/readme.txt

 * Enhancement - Use large image size in rendered html instead of full size
 * Fix         - Fixed issue with not handled image uploads when image size bigger than PHP upload_max_filesize

-= 1.1.1 =
+= 1.0 =
-*Release Date - January 11th 2022*
+*Release Date - December 27th 2021*

-* Fix         - Fixed script relying on English version of the value when it could be translated.
-* Enhancement - Updated Polish translation files
+* Feature - Editor allows creating post with title, text, tags, one category and one image